This post may contain affiliate links. Please read our disclosure policy.

-Think of it like a table bread, not a big loaf of gluten free bread for sandwiches.
-It's like a gluten free crusty boule โ the sort of everyday bread you can slice and make into sandwiches or tear into chunks to serve with your favorite soup.
+Think of it like a table bread or a gluten free crusty boule โ the sort of everyday bread you can slice and make into sandwiches or tear into chunks to serve with your favorite soup.
 It would be perfect for making into gluten free bread crumbs too.

 The crumb is open and tender, and the crust is thick but never hard to chew.
 Baked in a small oven-safe glass bowl, and turned over for the last 15 minutes of baking, the bread has a light brown crust that extends all around the loaf.

-Key ingredients
+Recipe ingredients

 - Gluten free flour blend – I like Better Batter or Nicole's Best (with added xanthan gum) here because they support the rise of yeast bread and still make a very tender loaf.
-You need a well-balanced blend, and particularly since they reformulated Cup4Cup, I can't recommend it especially for yeast bread

 - Tapioca starch/flour – This starch helps add stretch to your gluten free artisan bread and lets it rise higher.
 You add this ingredient separately even though all good all purpose gf blends will already have some tapioca starch.